CyrusBayat/Tank-Game/README.md

 ## Steps to Import project into IDE:
 On the IntelliJ click on the file, then click on the open button.
-When the Open File or Project windows become open, go to the location of your file, and import the “ csc413-tankgame-bayatMostafa4 ” package to the IDE.
+When the Open File or Project windows become open, go to the location of your file, and import the “tankgame” package to the IDE.

 ## Steps to Build your Project:
 After import the project, we need to choose the resources' folder as the Project Resource folder, and the src folder as the Project Source folder.